about

 she/they

 victoria helena is a multinational artist based in London while maintaining an international practice.
-Raised in a Polish Catholic working class tradition as an undocumented immigrant for most of their childhood , victoria helena quickly learned the profound importance of diasporic assimilation and ‘passing privilege’.
-This unique lived experience, further complicated by neurodivergence, queerness, and the entanglements of abuse and complex trauma, indelibly informs their multidisciplinary work as it intrepidly traverses varying states of powerlessness.
+Raised in a Polish, Croatian, and Catholic working class tradition as an undocumented immigrant in the US for most of their childhood, victoria helena quickly learned the profound importance of diasporic assimilation and ‘passing privilege’.
+This unique lived experience, further complicated by neurodivergence, queerness, the entanglements of abuse, epigenetics of war, and complex trauma, indelibly informs their multidisciplinary work as it traverses varying states of powerlessness and hope.